What is sterilization?

 Sterilization is a highly effective way to prevent pregnancy.
 Fewer than 1 out of 100 women will become pregnant within 1 year of having the procedure.
 After 10 years, pregnancy rates range from fewer than 1 to fewer than 4 women out of 100, depending on the type of sterilization method used.

 Does female sterilization protect against sexually transmitted infections (STIs)?

 Female sterilization does not protect against sexually transmitted infections (STIs), including human immunodeficiency virus (HIV).
-A male or female condom should be used to protect against these infections if you are at risk of getting an STI (see the FAQ How to Prevent Sexually Transmitted Diseases).
+A male or female condom should be used to protect against these infections if you are at risk of getting an STI (see the FAQ How to Prevent Sexually Transmitted Infections (STIs)).